rafaelmbcosta/nextjs-boilerplate/README.md

 ## What is being configured

 -  typescript
 -  eslint
 -  prettier
+-  husky / lint-staged